joshuareecet/Book-Summariser/README.md

 - **EPUB Support**: Read and process EPUB format ebooks
 - **AI-Powered Summaries**: Uses Google Gemini  for intelligent content analysis
 - **Dual Summary Modes**:
+  - Chapter summary: choose the chapter you would like a summary generated of
+  - Full book summary: Uses a smart context maintaining algorithm to generate focused summaries of entire books.
+(This may perform better than native web-based AI chatbots at this task)
+- **Supports Fiction + Non Fiction**:
-  - Fiction books: Character-focused summaries with plot analysis
+  - Fiction / Story books: Character-focused summaries with detailed plot analysis for casual readers.
-  - Non-fiction books: Concept-focused summaries with key definitions
+  - Non-fiction / Academic texts: Concept-focused summaries for scientific textbooks and literature.
+- **Maintains Context**:
+  - Splits larger books into sections, generating smaller summaries based on each section, then analysing each smaller summary to create a final detailed summary.

 ## Quick Start